fedhere/FASTlab/CodeOfConduct.md

 Do not use your phone or laptop in meeting if not to take notes or find resources to contribute to the conversation.
 This is out of respect to your teammates: if they are speaking the should be heard!
 At times I will not be able to be offline during meetings due to other academic commitments.
 I am sorry and apologize in advance about it.

-Please find and carefully some resources for the group here.
+Please find and carefully some resources for the group here https://github.com/fedhere/FBBTeamResources .

 Every day I try to remind myself of these rules, but I do too fail to respect them at times.
 If you notice that I have not followed any of these rules, or you think I am adopting behaviors that make you uncomfortable please promptly do let me know!